amore-upf/semeval2018-task4/README.md

 ### Demo

 The demo describes how to train, deploy and evaluate a model from scratch using the official trial data of the SemEval task.
-This dataset needs to be downloaded separately [here](https://competitions.codalab.org/my/datasets/download/d8e0b7e1-1c4f-4171-93e9-74339e6c759e).
+If you have not used the script `_fetch_data.sh` ([see the section on task data above](#semeval-task-data)) for data download, you first need to get the trial data [here](https://competitions.codalab.org/my/datasets/download/d8e0b7e1-1c4f-4171-93e9-74339e6c759e).

 #### Training
 `python main.py --phase train -c config_demo.ini [-r] [--no_cuda]`